 Biopsy

-Once a cancer doctor (oncologist) has the biopsy results, they can recommend treatments to their patient based on the diagnosis.
+Once cancer doctors (oncologists) have received the results of a biopsy, they can recommend treatments to their patients based on the diagnosis.

 Mesothelioma Prognosis